A note on the metastability in three modifications of the standard Ising model: Anisotropic Ising model

 Then, since $ \s_1 $ is connected and $ l_1 $ lies inside $ R(\s_1) $, $ l_1 $ has both a horizontal part and a vertical part.
-Let $ x \in \L $ be a site with $ \s(x)=-1 $, where both such parts come together.
-Obviously, $ \s^x $ has strictly lower energy than $ \s $, since $ x $ has at least two nearest-neighbor $ (+1) $--spins. \epr

-As an immediate consequence, we get: \bc{MinRectA} Assume that $ \s \in S $ consists of only one connected component.
+Let $ x \in \gamma_1 $ be a site, whose boundary intersects both a horizontal part and a vertical part of $ l_1 $.
+In particular, $ \s(x)=-1 $ and $ x $ has at least two nearest-neighbor $ (+1) $--spins.
+It is easy to see that $ \s^x $ has strictly lower energy than $ \s $. \epr \bc{MinRectA} Assume that $ \s \in S $ consists of a unique cluster.
 Then

-and equality holds, if and only if $ \s=R(\s) $. \ec
+and equality holds if and only if $ \s=R(\s) $. \ec